The National Curriculum for Reading aims to ensure that all pupils:

 Our teachers at St Francis School are passionate about reading and the teaching of the skills necessary to make the ‘World of Books’ an enjoyable place to be!

-Guided Reading Lessons are taught daily (45 minutes) in from Year 2-6.
-Objectives for these focused sessions are taken from the STAR Reading performance indicators.
+Guided Reading Lessons are taught daily in from Year 2-6.
+Objectives for these focused sessions are taken from the National Curriculum.

 From Years 2-6 we use the Literary Leaves, which are book-based comprehension resources designed to support teachers with the teaching of reading, using whole books, rather than extracts.
 We teach as a whole class Guided reading sessions, where the skills of reading comprehension are taught.
 This allows readers to engage in texts that make increasing demands on comprehension, inference and links to other texts and authors.